 Incremental backups work because each InnoDB page contains a log sequence number, or LSN.
 The LSN is the system version number for the entire database.
 Each page’s LSN shows how recently it was changed.

---incremental-force-scan to read all the pages even if the
+--incremental-force-scan which forces a read of all pages even if the bitmap file is available.

 To make an incremental backup, begin with a full backup as usual.
 The

 the backup’s target directory.
 This file contains a line showing the

 to_lsn, which is the database’s LSN at the end of the backup.